 These investments in equity instruments are not held for trading.
 Instead, they are held for medium-to long-term strategic purposes.

-The Group sold its investments in 2023 and 2022 and transferred a gain of \$175,884 thousand and \$47,829 thousand, respectively, from other equity to retained earnings.
+The Group sold its investments for the years ended December 31, 2024 and 2023 and transferred a gain of \$12,592 thousand and \$175,884 thousand, respectively, from other equity to retained earnings.

 8. FINANCIAL ASSETS AT AMORTIZED COST